 You can also use household bleach to disinfect water.
 Use unscented bleach that is less than a year old, add 2 drops to one liter of water or six drops to a gallon of water.
 Let it stand for 30 minutes and make sure it has a slight chlorine scent.
 For cloudy, cold or discolored water, double the amount of bleach.

 Make sure you’re prepping items so you can also filter water.
-Buying a quality survival water filtration system should be one of your priorities when you first start prepping.
+Buying a quality survival water filtration system should be one of your top priorities when you first start.

 It’s good to know how to build a few basic defensive fortifications.